The ABCs of Education Reform to Stop Recidivism

 In order to make a difference in the compulsory K-12 education system, it’s essential to modify our school’s curriculum format to include practical subject matter electives.

 More Than Just Fighting Recidivism

 People who receive better education — both in terms of academic excellence as well as learning better skills for getting jobs and managing finances — have better outcomes in other areas of their lives as well.
 When someone has a good job, that often comes with health insurance.
-Better health insurance means that they have better quality of life, can have illnesses treated, etc.
+Better health insurance means that they have a better quality of life, can have illnesses treated, etc.

-Better job opportunities also tends to mean better living conditions, better food, more leisure time to recuperate from difficult circumstances, stronger support networks, and a whole host of other benefits.
+Better job opportunities also tend to mean better living conditions, better food, more leisure time to recuperate from difficult circumstances, stronger support networks, and a whole host of other benefits.
 Educational reform is a requisite of meaningful criminal justice reform and the key to reducing recidivism.
 Educational reform will effectively stop the school to prison pipeline because it will reduce the number of people who break the law to begin with.